Dr. Tami Shearer and Dr. Matt Vail provide in Integrative Veterinary Care in the North Carolina Smoky Mountains.

 After Hour Emergencies

-Urgent Daytime Need When Dr. Shearer Is Unavailable
+Urgent Daytime Need When the Doctors are Unavailable

 1. If you have been referred to Dr. Shearer by another veterinarian, please try to contact that doctor.